How to Get a Green Card

 • Sample Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant

-• Sample Form I-485, Application to Register Permanent Resident or Adjust Status
+• Sample Form I-485, Application to Register Permanent Residence or Adjust Status

-• Sample Form I-864, Affidavit of Support Under Section 213A of the Act
+• Sample Form I-864, Affidavit of Support Under Section 213A of the INA

 • Sample Form I-864A, Contract Between Sponsor and Household Member